 Finally, my first workshop paper got published, which was a little odyssey with some misunderstandings, but anyway, now it is out.
 It is just a position paper, thus, do not expect to many insights.
 However, what it describes is my big plan, and hopefully the story of my PhD.
 Am working on it…

 Spending the time on coming up with a nice poster eventually paid off.
+And here is the winner of this year’s MoVES poster award:

 The third and last part of the summer school started with Ondrej Lhotak talking about pointer analysis.
 David Bacon presented a basic introduction to garbage collection and detailed description of the real-time Metronome GC.
 The last lecturer for this summer school was Patrick Cousot, who gave a very basic and thus understandable introduction to abstract interpretation.